Louro José: Character biography

 A 2000 episode of Mais Você aired with a video clip retconning Louro José's "birth".
 In it, Ana Maria Braga is shown breaking open a giant egg with a hammer, to the sound of a baby crying in the background.
 From inside the egg comes out Louro José, yelling "Mommy!".

 Louro José roots for São Paulo's football team Corinthians.

 Friends and family of Louro José have also made appearances on the program.
 For instance, Andorinha Dorinha, Louro José's girlfriend, is a blue swallow ("andorinha", in Portuguese) and Sovena Group's Azeite Andorinha's ("Swallow Olive Oil") mascot.
 She lives in an olive grove located in Ferreira do Alentejo, Portugal.
 She was introduced on March 30, 2011, on an episode of Mais Você.
 Loura Maria, Louro José's cousin, is said to be from New York City.
 She is a pink parrot who wears wigs and makeup, and was created following a suggestion by Fernanda Young.

 Following Veiga's passing, a substitute parrot mascot, provisionally nicknamed "Lourinho" (lit.
 'Little Louro'), was introduced on 5 April 2022, played by Fabio Caniatto.
 A few days later, a second parrot mascot appeared alongside Lourinho, called "Louro Mano" (lit.
 'Bro Louro').
 While both claimed to be the true heir to Louro José's throne, a DNA test was conducted, and Lourinho was confirmed to be the son of Louro José.
-Aditionally, while public voting decided on the official name "Lourito", Ana Maria Braga decided to nickname the mascot "Louro Mané".
+Additionally, while public voting decided on the official name "Lourito", Ana Maria Braga decided to nickname the mascot "Louro Mané".